 - For up-to-date health advisories relating to Alberta lakes:

-- If you suspect a problem related to a cyanobacterial bloom or require further information on cyanobacteria, you can call Heath Link Alberta at 1-866-408-LINK (5465)
+- If you suspect a problem related to a cyanobacterial bloom or require further information on cyanobacteria, you can call Heath Link at 811.

 How are cyanobacterial (blue-green algae) advisories determined?

 There are a number of agencies working together to keep Albertans informed on cyanobacteria in their lakes.
 Alberta Health Services (AHS) is currently monitoring various public recreational beaches throughout the province where cyanobacterial blooms are known to occur.
 Agencies like Alberta Environment and Parks; the Alberta Environmental Monitoring, Evaluation, and Reporting Agency (AEMERA); and ALMS are also monitoring whole lakes for presence of cyanobacteria and their toxins.